-Do not connect the CPF Filter, or any other regulator or filter, to bottled air or any other air source that does not have a pressure-reducing valve that reduces pressure to maximum of 150 psi.
-Failure to comply with this warning will cause low pressure devices to rupture under the high pressure of bottled air, and could cause severe injury or death.
+Do not connect the CPF Filter to bottled air or any other air source that does not have a pressure-reducing valve that reduces pressure to maximum of 150 psi.
+Failure to comply with this warning will cause the CPF Filter to explode under the high pressure of bottled air.
+A rupture of this nature could cause severe injury or death.